Converging Conspiracies

-Converging Conspiracies is the second album by the Swedish death metal band Comecon.
-It was released in 1993 on Century Media records.
+Converging Conspiracies is the second album by the Swedish death metal band Comecon, through Century Media Records.
+It was released in 1993.
 Contrary to the album credits, the drums were recorded using a drum computer; Fredrik Pålsson who is listed as a drummer does not exist.
 The photograph shows an unrecognizable friend of the band.
-The cover art is the painting by Zdzislaw Beksinski.
+The cover art is the painting The (Little) Tower of Babel by Pieter Bruegel the Elder.